 Can You Come to a Compromise on Your Tithe?

-Even though I believe money inside a marriage should be treated as “our money” instead of “his money” and “her money”, you may be able to come to a compromise, even if one spouse is adamant about not tithing.
+Even though I believe money inside a marriage should be treated as “our money” instead of “his money” and “her money”, you may not have the same perspective.
+But, you can come to a compromise, even if one spouse is adamant about not tithing.

 If both spouses earn an income, maybe you can work out a compromise with your spouse so that you can tithe on your income, and your spouse doesn’t tithe on theirs.
 This can work whether you combine your money or keep separate accounts.

 If only one spouse earns an income, things get a little more tricky.
 Just because one person brings in the money doesn’t mean they have all the say financially.
 But in many marriages this is the way it works.

 You may be able to agree that a tithe is paid on half the income that's brought in.
 This would represent the spouse that wants to tithe.
 Although if the spouse that earns the income doesn't agree, this compromise might be a hard sell.